mlanza/ai-literacy/301/04-magic-moments.md

 We’re standing at the edge of something big — a future where the baton can be passed *without* a developer in the loop.
 Where the AI isn’t just reading the guidebook, but knows when and how to act on it.
 Where the infrastructure exists to let a brain in a jar take action *safely*, *modularly*, *on brand*.

-That’s what the next chapter explores: how to build generic infrastructure — reusable tools, safe execution environments, built-in affordances — so the model doesn’t just assist the work…
+That’s what the next chapter explores: a generic infrastructure that exposes reusable tools that the model can employ directly on our behalf.

-…but *does* the work.

 We’re not there yet.

-But the right facilities make what has long been far fetched possible.
+But the right facilities make possible what has long been far fetched.